What is Alcoholism?

 - Exposure to trauma and stress during childhood.

-- Drinking alcohol at an early age.
+- Drinking at an early age.

 Certain psychiatric disorders, including major depression, bipolar disorder, anxiety disorders, and anti-social personality disorder are commonly associated with alcoholism, although whether or not these co-occurring disorders are a result of the alcoholism or contributed to the development of an alcohol use disorder is unclear and may be different per person.
 Some studies suggest that schizophrenia, depression, and personality disorders are also predisposing factors for alcoholism.
-If a person has one or more of these psychiatric disorders, they may have an increased risk of developing alcoholism.
+If a person has one or more of these psychiatric disorders, they may have an increased risk of developing alcohol addiction.

 Residential or Inpatient Rehab Services